RaphielGang/raphielgang.github.io/paperplane/faq.md

+# Frequently Asked Questions

-# Databases connections are failing!
+## Databases connections are failing!

 Try to check if: